shesha-io/docs.shesha/docs/how-to-guides/adding-a-configurationitem.md

 **Step 1**

-The entity(configuration item) must inherit from ConfigurationItemBase
+The entity(configuration item) must inherit from `ConfigurationItemBase`.

 **Step 2**